 END HOUR 2 TEXT

-( Copyright 2019 Squeaky Door Productions, Inc. No parcel of this record or audio datum may be reproduced in any format without the say written permission of Squeaky Door Productions, Inc .)
+( Copyright 2019 Squeaky Door Production, Inc. No portion of this record or audio datum may be reproduced in any format without the express written permission of Squeaky Door Product, Inc .)